Acinate/react-typescript/readme.md

 * and more!

 ### Coming soon (my excuses for not adding to project)
-* Express API (dunno what to implement as example)
 * React router (substantial bundle size increase)
 * MongoDB Database
 * MongoDB Testing with Jest